 Encouragement

 A life coaching session is a highly vulnerable situation, and personal change isn’t easy.
-You might see your client’s progress over time, but they may not have as much awareness of how they’re doing.
+You might see your client’s progress over time, but they may not be as aware of how they’re doing.
 A little encouragement goes a long way!

 Body Language

-Being aware of your body language, and consciously using it, helps your client know that you are listening and that they can trust you with sensitive information.
+Being aware of your body language and consciously using it helps your clients know that you are listening and that they can trust you with sensitive information.
 Keep eye contact, affirm them with an occasional nod, and keep your arms uncrossed.

 Turning your chair at a 45-degree angle or slightly away from facing your client usually works best in coaching sessions.
-This way you don’t seem too confrontational, but you can keep your body language open towards them.
+This way, you don’t seem too confrontational, and you can keep your body language open toward them.

 Mirroring

-Mirroring is another great tool that establishes rapport with your client.
-You can do this by matching your body language to theirs; for example, crossing the same leg as they do or placing your hands in a similar position.
-You don’t have to make this too forced (don’t let them notice and be creeped out, please!) but subtle gestures like this are a great way to establish trust.
+Mirroring is another great tool for establishing rapport with your client.
+You can do this by matching your body language to theirs, for example, crossing the same leg as they do or placing your hands in a similar position.
+You don’t have to make this too forced (don’t let them notice and be creeped out, please!), but subtle gestures like this are a great way to establish trust.

 Emotional Awareness